-Do you need a visa to travel the Balkans?
+Do you need a visa for the Balkans?

 It depends on your passport but mostly, no. Slovenia, Bulgaria, Croatia and Greece are all part of the European Union and can be entered with a Schengen Zone visa.

 Citizens of the EU, USA, Canada, Australia, New Zealand and many other countries can enter Bosnia and Herzegovina, Kosovo, Albania, Montenegro and Serbia visa-free for 90 days.